kevinhenryburke/scalegitbook/getting-started/ErrorHandling.md

 1. Recognize errors that have occured within the Service's domain and raise and report on these in a standardized way
 2. Allow some semantic interpretation of the data and map these to business process events in a way that is both standardized and trivial to interpret for a calling party.
-3. Map complex structures to simple data claases, standard objects, literals or interfaces.
+3. Map complex structures to simple data classes, standard objects, literals or interfaces.

 This last point leads us to input and output data structures.
 (TODO link)